 Contributions into a traditional IRA can be tax deductible and can lower your taxable income.
 Your earnings also grow tax deferred.
 However, contributions are not tax-deductible with a Roth IRA.
 For more information, visit our Personal IRAs Comparison page.

 Yes there are annual contribution limits for a Traditional and Roth IRA.
-Talk with a Financial Consultant to learn more.
+Talk with a Financial Advisor to learn more.

 Traditional and Roth IRAs have early withdrawal penalties that depend on the specific account terms.
 Also, withdrawals made before 5 years and before the age of 59 1/2 may be subject to an additional IRS penalty.